chghealthcare/chg-helm-charts-tool/README.md

 ## Requirements
 Requirements for a helm deployment include the following:
 - Values files must include a `project` value that contains the name of your repo/project `chg-example-service`.
 - There must be a valid secret in Vault.
 The secret must be named to match the `project` value in your values file.
+EX: `dev/chg-example-service`.
+The current vault url is `https://vault.shared.aws.chgit.com/ui/vault/secrets`

 ## Deployment Values
 There are two ways to put values into a deployment one is with your `values-{env}.yaml` and the other is passing in your jenkins or github actions deployments `--set {variable path}=value`.
 The `--set` option should reserved for dynamic variables that change from build to build.

-Here is an example of a minimalistic values file
+Here is an example of minimalist values file
 ```yaml
 environment: development
 project: github-project-name